Lauda

 Preis der deutschen Schallplattenkritik, Bestenliste

-The Lauda seal reaps national and international success
+The Lauda label continues to gain national and international acclaim

 And we have received prestigious awards such as Choc, Diapason, Scherzo Exceptional, French Orphée d'Or, Editor's Choice of British Gramophone or German PdSK